gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-arguments/profiler-fn-enter-arguments.md

 + **object**: a pointer to the [Method Table pointer](https://devblogs.microsoft.com/premier-developer/managed-object-internals-part-1-layout/)
 + **Struct:** a pointer to the struct

-# Skip objektheader
+# Skip object header
 [This article](https://devblogs.microsoft.com/premier-developer/managed-object-internals-part-1-layout/) states that an object points to the `Method Table Pointer` and not to the beginning of the object data.
-Right now we don't need the information contained in the header and thus can skip it. **Attention:** Take caree of the correct pointer size on 32 bit systems vs 64 bit systems.
+Right now we don't need the information contained in the header and thus can skip it. **Attention:** Take care of the correct pointer size on 32 bit systems vs 64 bit systems.
 Of course you don't have to care about it if the parameter's type is not of type `Object`.

 # Process data
 How can we interpret the data?
 Well, this depends on the data type.
 This raises the question, how we know the internal representation of the data?
 There are at least two possibilities to get an answer to this question.
 One is to read books and articles from Microsoft or other people about that topic.
 Another approach, which can last in many times, is to use a .NET project + Visual Studio + Debugger to inspect the memory.